vitalybourenin/Election_Analysis/README.md

 ### Election Analysis
-The purpose of this analysis was to deliver the congressional election results from three Colorado counties.
-The analysis allows us to break down the election results by candidate and county, which allows one to gain insights into which counties have high voter turn-outs, and how each candidate fared in an easy to understand deliverable.
+The purpose of this analysis was to deliver the congressional election results from a precinct in Colorado that spans three counties (Jefferson, Denver, Arapahoe).
+The analysis allows us to break down the election results by candidate and county, providing insights into which counties have high voter turn-outs, and how each candidate fared in an easy to understand deliverable.
+Furthermore, due to the dynamic nature of this script, it provides a framework for the Colorado Board of Elections to analyze any other elections they so choose.

 ## Election-Audit Results:
 - There were a total of 369,711 votes cast in this election.